Read the Curl Pattern Before Treating It as Illness

 Quick Checks (Do These First)

-- Test ammonia and nitrite immediately (both should always read 0 ppm).
+- Test ammonia and nitrite first (both should read 0 ppm in a stable cycled tank).

 - Check water temperature carefully (aim consistently for mid-teens °C): axolotl water temperature.

 - Observe filter output and water current thoughtfully.
-If the axolotl is being physically pushed around, reduce flow immediately.
+If the axolotl is being physically pushed around, reduce flow.

-- Check the entire setup for adequate hiding places and appropriately bright lighting levels.
+- Check the setup for adequate hiding places and gentle lighting.

 The Biggest Curled Gills Triggers